BitCurator/bitcurator-distro/README.md

 Have a question, idea, or use case to share?
 Post it to the [BitCurator Discussions](https://github.com/orgs/BitCurator/discussions) board!

 Some community maintained documentation and resources are available at [the BitCurator Confluence instance hosted by Educopia](https://confluence.educopia.org/display/BC).
-However, these may not always be up to date with the latest releases.
+Note that the information on this site may lag behind the latest release(s).

 Questions and comments can also be sent to the [bitcurator-users Google Group](https://groups.google.com/d/forum/bitcurator-users).